GeorgePost/RokuTVRemote/README.md

 # Roku Web Remote

 A web-based remote control application for Roku devices, built with React and Material-UI.
+Made with Cursor AI.

 ## Features